 Take soil samples.
 You will need ½ to 1 pint of soil per sample.
 Now, don’t take one sample from one spot in your garden and send it in.
-Rather, take multiple samples over the area go get a representative sample of the entire area.
+Rather, take multiple samples over the area and go get a representative sample of the entire area.

 Send the sample to a trusted and established laboratory for their recommendations.
 There are always forms to be filled in, so contact the lab of your choice first to get the proper forms.

-Fill in the forms very specifically, indicating what crops you intend to grow, any known problems from previous years, any concerns that you have.
+Fill in the forms very specifically, indicating what crops you intend to grow, any known problems from previous years, and any concerns that you have.